Career Development Food Safety Management

 When anxiety levels become too high, they can interfere with memory, attention, and reasoning, making it difficult to recall information, think clearly, and solve problems effectively.

-A passing score on a Certified Food Protection Manager is a critical step for someone looking to advance their career in the foodservice industry.
+A passing score on a Certified Food Protection Manager exam is a critical step for someone looking to advance their career in the foodservice industry.
 While preparing for the exam can be overwhelming, dealing with the accompanying anxiety can be even more challenging.
 If you're one of those who experience test anxiety, it's essential to take action to optimize your performance.

 Read on for some tips and resources you can tap into before your exam to help you manage your anxiety.